lucab/rkt/Documentation/capabilities-guide.md

-Contrarily to the example above, this one shows how to allow `ping` only, by removing all capabilities except `CAP_NET_RAW` from the bounding set. capability bounding set.
+Contrarily to the example above, this one shows how to allow `ping` only, by removing all capabilities except `CAP_NET_RAW` from the bounding set.
 This means that all other privileged operations, including `chroot` will be blocked.

 First, a local image is built with an explicit "retain-set" isolator.
 This set contains the capabilities that need to be enabled in order to allowed